NVIDIA/aistore/cli/resources/bucket.md

 List all bucket names.

-`ais ls ais`

-List AIS bucket names.

-`ais ls cloud`
+`ais ls cloud://` or `ais ls ais://`

-List cloud bucket names.
+List all bucket names for the specific provider.

 #### Flags for listing bucket names